Worcester Baby Kidnapping Suspects Held Without Bail

-WORCESTER (CBS) — The two suspects accused of kidnapping a four-day-old baby from Worcester appeared before a judge Monday.
+WORCESTER (CBS) — The two suspects accused of kidnapping a four-day-old baby from Worcester appeared before a judge Monday through Zoom.
 19-year-old Kassidy Lauziere-Cuevas of Milford and 23-year-old Daquan Jefferson of Worcester are being held without bail pending a dangerousness hearing on Friday.

 Police say the infant’s mother was in contact with Lauziere-Cuevas through Facebook, and they decided to meet for coffee on Saturday.
 The two had not met one another until last weekend.